klavinslab/aquaverse/docs/protocol_developer/protocol_tutorial.md

 In the lab, the protocol translates to a series of steps that are to be performed to complete the action.

 If you are coming from a background where you have written or worked from a typical paper protocol, an Aquarium protocol is more detailed.
-The protocol may correspond to a single step of a paper protocol – such as streaking an agar plate with e. coli – but elaborates the details needed to ensure the protocol is performed as consistently as possible.
+The protocol may correspond to a single step of a paper protocol – such as streaking an agar plate with E. coli – but elaborates the details needed to ensure the protocol is performed as consistently as possible.
-When deciding what protocols to make, a rule of thumb is that a protocol should be something that can be done in one session at the bench though see **BLAH** for more detailed discussion.
+When deciding what protocols to make, a rule of thumb is that a protocol should be something that can be done in one session at the bench.

 ## An Initial Protocol